OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 - Guacamole RDP as is currently shipped in OpenNebula does not support NLA authentication.
 You can follow `these instructions <https://www.parallels.com/blogs/ras/disabling-network-level-authentication/>`__ in order to disable NLA in the Windows box to use Guacamole RDP within Sunstone.
 - Creating a VM with SPICE graphics, on Alma9, will cause the VM to stay on FAILED state.
-- In FireEdge Sunstone, if at least one host contains a NUMA node that has exactly one hugepage:

-  * When you create or update a VM Template, if the hypervisor is not vCenter or Firecracker, the app will crash after clicking on the checbox "NUMA Topology" on the NUMA tab.
-  * When a VM Template is updated, if the hypervisor is not vCenter or Firecracker and the VM Template has an attribute "TOPOLOGY", the app will crash after clicking on the NUMA tab.

-- In FireEdge Sunstone, if a host has a KVM hypervisor VM MAD:

-  * When a VM Template is created or updated, if the host template does not contain an attribute called "KVM_CPU_FEATURES", the app will crash after clicking on the OS & CPU tab.

 OneProvision
 ================================================================================